CloudCommandos/exercises/orchestrate-containers/collab.md

 Although pods have IP addresses, but the IP addresses are not exposed outside of the cluster without a Service.
 Service is required to allow the application to receive traffic.

-Here are some of the type of Service available:
+Here are some of the type of Services available:

 1. ClusterIP - By default.
 This service is only reachable within the cluster.
 1. NodePort - Expose the port of each selected node in the cluster via NAT.
 This makes the service accessible from the outside cluster using NodeIP:NodePort.